Job offer letter template

 Securing a new hire should be an exciting moment for both the candidate and the employer - so make sure this excitement is reflected in your employment letter.
 Here’s how you can write a good employment letter that candidates want to sign.

-Legalese and impenetrable jargon don’t reflect your company culture – so don’t start your employee/employer relationship by using them.
+Legal jargon in an offer letter doesn't reflect well on your company culture, so don’t start your employee/employer relationship by bombarding them with it.

 You only get one chance to make a first impression in writing so keep it accessible, clear, concise, to the point, and above all, friendly.
-In other words, avoid legal jargon where possible.
-You’re asking this person to be in a long-term relationship with you, after all.
+Opt for plain language contracts instead.

-That said, you must convey all the crucial information they need to make a decision.
 Keep this front and centre, so there’s no ambiguity.
-Cover practical details like the effective date, what to expect on arrival, who to report to on day one, the name of their line manager, when their first payday will be, the length of any probation period, and so on.
+Cover practical details like the effective date, what to expect on arrival, who they'll report to, when they'll be paid, the length of any probation period, and so on.

 Every candidate is different.
 The one you chose obviously had something none of the others did – otherwise you wouldn’t be offering them the role.
 So make your offer to them personal too.